Create and deliver personalized experiences across digital properties at scale

 Faster, tailored mobile experiences for any device and data source

 UX and app modernization to powerfully navigate today's digital landscape

 Fuel agility with ever-ready applications, built in the cloud

 Using SAML, an online Service Provider can contact a separate online Identity Provider to authenticate users who are trying to access secure content.
-Learn how to do this with Rollbase and Salesforce as an example.
+Learn how to do this with Rollbase and Okta as an example.

 Authentication is playing a vital role in cloud based applications.
 Nowadays users are not interested in remembering each password for each cloud application, and nobody wants to store their password in the application platform.
 To overcome this, any application which implemented support for SAML-based authentication can configure with any SAML based IDP (Identity Provider).

 There are many Cloud IDPs (Okta, PingOne, Salesforce, One Login, etc.) and hosted IDPs (Open AM, Open Select, Shibboleth, etc.).

 Applications are authenticating with the above IDPs using SAML.
 SAML authentication involves following three entities: